marotella/whats-for-dinner-frontend/README.md

 - Implementing Tailwind for CSS. - Completed

 ## Approach
-- Developed full CRUD operations using Flask.
+- Developed full CRUD operations using Flask and tested routes with Postman.
 - Fetched data from external API and reviewed data structure using Postman
 - Developed frontend components and connected to the backend.
 - Implemented user authorization, by using state in React.